 Why is this story so important?

 First, the Bionarrative conveys a sense of perspective crucial for understanding the human situation on Earth today.
 It reminds us that we are living beings, products of hundreds of millions of years of biological evolution, and totally dependent on the processes of life, within us and around us, for our wellbeing and survival.
 It reminds us that our civilisation is entirely dependent for its continued existence on the underlying processes of life.
 Keeping these processes healthy must be our top priority, because everything else depends on them.

 More specifically, the Bionarrative tells us about:

-– The history of life on Earth, and the coming and going, especially over the past 600 million years, of myriads of life forms, leading to the rich network of interacting and interdependent living organisms that make up our world today.
+– The coming and going, especially over the past 600 million years, of myriads of life forms, leading to the rich network of interacting and interdependent living organisms that make up our world today.

 – The fundamental ecological processes and principles on which we, and all other living organisms, depend (e.g. the flow of energy from sunlight through the living world, and the cycling of nutrients in natural ecosystems).

 – The physiological systems and processes on which we and other animals depend (e.g. the circulatory, nervous, digestive, nervous, reproductive systems)

 – The innate physical and psychosocial health needs of humankind [see Evolution and Human Health]